isEmmanuelOlowe/W05Practical/W05 Practical.md

 To make the program run faster the since the file is stream read and each process happens with respect to each line in the dictionary.

+A third argument of `-A` is now used to add consonants if the user wishes.

 ## Testing

 ### Initial Specification